|Sat Fat 7g|

 This chickpea curry recipe puts the potato under the flavoursome influence of Indian spices including masala and other fragrant ingredients such as ginger, coconut milk and tomatoes.
 The combination of smooth potatoes and chickpeas offer a fulfilling base to this curry recipe and acts as a great alternative to meat-based curries.

-Click play below t to watch the video for this recipe.
+Click play below to watch the video for this recipe.
 Head to our video hub to view more potato recipe videos.

 900g Smooth potatoes (such as Desiree), peeled and cubed

-2 onions, sliced
+2 onions, peeled and sliced

-tbsp sunflower oil
+1 tablespoon sunflower oil

-1 tin of chopped tomatoes
+1 x 400g can chopped tomatoes

-1 tin of reduced fat coconut milk
+1 x 400g can of reduced fat coconut milk

-1 bag of baby spinach
+1 x 100g bag of baby spinach leaves

-1 tbsp fresh chopped coriander
+1 tablespoon freshly chopped coriander